Recommended tech & dev stack

 If I’m immersed in a project, nothing’s quite as distracting as the clackety-clack sound of a mechanical mouse button.
 The M590 does a wonderful job of being truly silent, without sacrificing any precision or features.
 The multi-device capabilities are pretty cool, too.

-Razer Chroma Gaming Mouse Mat, for grippy texture and delightful aesthetics
+Razer Chroma Gaming Mouse Mat, for a grippy texture and delightful aesthetics

 My Chroma mouse mat offers just the right amount of resistance to ensure that my mouse usage is stable and precise, without everything feeling sluggish.